 The Course Catalogue is provisional.
 We expect that most of the courses will run in the next academic year, but sometimes a class is cancelled or becomes full very quickly.
 This is why we ask that you create a short list of eight to ten courses on your learning agreement (depending on length of stay).

-Some Subject areas have indicated that there are restrictions on the number of places for certain modules, or that the Subject Tutor (School contact) must be contacted prior to completion of the Learning Agreement.
-These modules are indicated by a # symbol.
+Some subject areas have indicated that there are restrictions on the number of places for certain modules, or that the Subject Tutor (School contact) must be contacted prior to completion of the Learning Agreement.
 Please ensure that you contact the Subject Tutor, as there may well be timetable restrictions, which only the Schools know about.
-We will not be able to pre-register you for any courses marked as ‘Not normally available to Erasmus, Exchange and Study Abroad students’ unless we have written proof that the Subject Tutor has agreed that you can take this course.
+We will not be able to pre-register you for any courses marked as ‘Not normally available to Erasmus, Exchange and Study Abroad students’ unless we have written proof from the Subject Tutor stating they have agreed that you can take this course.
 Please contact the Global Education Team for a list of subject tutors if this is required.

 - Click here for the Course Catalogue.